 The following chapter will introduce "when" one of the first of Jamie Poole's friends--or ancestors of those she knows--happens upon one of the mysterious alabaster statues.

-Be sure to get the other Jamie Poole books which pair perfectly with summer weather!
+Be sure to get the other Jamie Poole books which pair perfectly with fall weather!

 From Sisterhood of the Sword: